Ralph Scott (American football)

 Ralph Vernon Scott (September 26, 1894 – August 16, 1936) was an American football player and coach.
-He played professionally in the first American Football League and the National Football League (NFL) for the Chicago Staleys/Bears and the New York Yankees.
+He played professionally in the first American Football League (AFL) and the National Football League (NFL) for the Chicago Staleys/Bears and the New York Yankees.
 Scott was a member of the 1921 Chicago Staleys APFA Championship team.
 In 1926 C. C. Pyle, began the AFL after a dispute with the NFL over the terms of granting himself a league franchise in New York City.
 Pyle eventually hired Scott as a player-coach the Yankees for an undisclosed amount of money.

 Prior to playing professionally, Scott played college football at the University of Wisconsin.
 In 1920 Scott helped the Badgers to a 6–1 record.
 That year, he was selected to the All-Big Ten Conference football team and was a consensus All-American.